 “Never ever mistake the smile upon my face as agreement to the words coming out of your mouth.
 There’s no telling what I may be thinking.” – Lisa Pool

-There are plenty of reasons I may be smiling while you are talking.
-One of the most common misconceptions people make is a smile mean agreement, acceptance, understanding or mutual understanding, approval, or endorsement.
-If I could teach any new sales rep anything it would be, “don’t trust your gut!”
+There are plenty of reasons I may be smiling while you talk.
+One of the most common misconceptions people make is that a smile means agreement, acceptance, understanding, approval, or endorsement.
+If I teach any new sales rep one thing, it is, “Don’t trust your gut!”

 - They read a leadership article citing all the reasons leaders should smile more.

 - Smiling boosts confidence.

 - Their mind wandered off to their impending vacation.